-Anorexia nervosa is characterized by a relentless pursuit of thinness, a morbid fear of obesity, a refusal to maintain a minimally normal body weight, resulting in body weight below the normal range and, in women, amenorrhea.
+Anorexia nervosa is characterized by a relentless pursuit of thinness, a morbid fear of obesity, a distorted body image, and restriction of intake relative to requirements, leading to a significantly low body weight.
 Diagnosis is clinical.
 Most treatment is with some form of psychologic therapy.
 Olanzapine may help with weight gain.

 Anorexia nervosa occurs predominantly in girls and young women.
 Onset is usually during adolescence and rarely after age 40.

-The exact etiology is unknown.
+The etiology is unknown.
 Other than being female, few risk factors have been identified.
 In Western society, obesity is considered unattractive and unhealthy, and the desire to be thin is pervasive, even among children.
 More than 50% of prepubertal girls diet or take other measures to control their weight.
 Excessive concern about weight or a history of dieting appears to indicate increased risk, and some genetic predisposition probably exists.
 Studies of identical twins have shown a concordance of < 50%; concordance is lower in fraternal twins.
 Family and social factors probably play a role.
-Many patients belong to middle or upper socioeconomic classes; are meticulous, compulsive, and intelligent; and have very high standards for achievement and success.
+Many patients belong to middle or upper socioeconomic classes, are meticulous and compulsive, have average intelligence, and have very high standards for achievement and success.

 Two types of anorexia nervosa are recognized:

 Binges are defined as consumption of a much larger amount of food than most people would eat in a similar time period under similar circumstances with loss of control, ie, perceived inability to resist or stop eating.